A Monthly Somatic Movement Ritual for Women & Femmes

 Nothing to earn.

-Just a body remembering itself — and its natural capacity for connection, organic regulation, and aliveness.
+Just a body remembering itself—and its natural capacity for connection, expression, regulation, choice, joy and aliveness.

 As beings learning to be centered in chaos, we:

-We refuse to numb, bypass, or override the life force moving through us.
+Refuse to numb, bypass, or override the life moving through us.
 We choose to feel, inhabit, and respond to our bodies with curiosity and presence.

-We honor the natural cycles of activation, expression, rest, and completion that the nervous system already knows.
+Honour the natural cycles of activation, expression, rest, and recovery that our bodies already know.

-We recognize that our nervous systems are not isolated systems.
-They are relational, cyclical, and shaped through connection, biology, and lived experience.
+Remember that our nervous systems are not isolated.
+They are relational and shaped by our biology, experiences, relationships, culture, and the conditions we live within.

-These patterns are not imagined.
-They are embodied, inherited, and still unfolding in real time.
+Recognise that these patterns are not personal failures.
+They are embodied adaptations, shaped over time and still unfolding in real time.

-We name that the body carries both personal and collective history.
-And that healing is inseparable from awareness of the systems we live inside of.
+Know that the body holds both personal experience and collective context.
+Healing is inseparable from awareness of the systems we live inside.

-We also name that many of these systems—capitalist, patriarchal, extractive—benefit from our disconnection.
-From us being out of rhythm with ourselves.
-From us overriding sensation, intuition, rest, pleasure, play, and need.
+Notice that capitalist, patriarchal, and extractive systems can benefit from our disconnection—from us being out of rhythm with ourselves; from overriding sensation, intuition, rest, pleasure, play, and need.

-We reclaim our rhythms—our cyclical energy, our need for rest, our capacity for expression, our relational nature, and our right to move at the pace of the body rather than the demand of productivity.
+Reclaim our rhythms: our need for rest, our capacity for expression, our relational nature, and our right to move at the pace of the body rather than the demand of productivity.

-We reclaim pleasure and play as intelligence, not excess.
+Reclaim pleasure and play as intelligence, not excess.
 As signal, not distraction.
-As nervous system medicine.
+As medicine.

-We reclaim aliveness itself as birthright in a world that profits from our separation from it.
+Reclaim aliveness itself as a birthright in a world that profits from our separation from it.

-We co-regulate in community, remembering we are social nervous systems shaped through relationship.
-Through voice, eye contact, presence, laughter, tears, and shared breath, we find our way back into regulation.
+Co-regulate in community, remembering that we are shaped through relationship.
+Through voice, eye contact, presence, laughter, tears, movement, and shared breath, we find our way back toward connection.

-We move, breathe, sound, and express—not to perform or fix—but to reconnect with the living intelligence of the body.
+Move, breathe, sound, and express—not to perform or fix, but to reconnect with the living intelligence of the body.

 It is becoming more ourselves, with more capacity to stay present with life.